CONSERVATION & MOLECULAR ECOLOGY

 0 Comments

-The Mpala plant DNA barcoding project is a collaboration between Mpala Research Centre, The East African Herbarium, National Museums of Kenya, the Smithsonian Institution, Princeton University, and Brown University.
-Links to the current set of publicly available data associated with this project can be found on the Barcode of Life Datasystems (www.boldsystems.org) under the project name UHURU.
+The Mpala plant DNA barcode project emerges from a long-term collaboration between Mpala Research Centre, The East African Herbarium, National Museums of Kenya, the Smithsonian Institution, Princeton University, and Brown University.

 0 Comments